-Details on prescribed drug types are shown in Supplemental Material 1.
-Median length of stay was 2 (IQR: 1-2) days with 7.6% 90-days readmissions and outcome A occurring in 182 (4.7%) patients.
+Details on prescribed drug types are shown in Supplemental Material 2.
+Median length of stay was 2 (IQR: 1-2) days with 7.6% 90-days readmissions and theprimary outcome occurring in 182 (4.7%) patients.
 When applying any model with a positive prediction fraction of 20% to the 3913 patients, 782 qualified as “risk-patients”.
 The results are summarized in figure 1 and table 2.